FANIMAN/Resume_Maker_and_Filter_AI-ML/README.md

 ### What Works:
 - The FastAPI app is running and serving endpoints.
 - PostgreSQL integration is set up using Docker.
+- AI Model Integration: AI models are integrated with proper subscription keys and ensures that the AI evaluation can rank resumes more accurately.
+And  also on implemented caching and performance improvements for the AI model calls.
 - API documentation is accessible via Swagger UI at [http://localhost:8000/docs](http://localhost:8000/docs).

-### What Doesn’t Work:
-- AI models require a subscription and key access to function properly.
-Currently, these keys are not integrated, so the models are not operational.

-### What You’d Improve with More Time:
-- **AI Model Integration**: With more time, I would integrate the AI models with proper subscription keys and ensure that the AI evaluation can rank resumes more accurately.
-I would also work on implementing caching and performance improvements for the AI model calls.

-- **User Authentication and Roles**: Implement a more robust authentication and role management system, allowing only authorized users (e.g., admins) to access certain features.

-- **UI Improvements**: If given more time, I would work on enhancing the frontend user experience by adding more features, improving the design, and ensuring it is mobile-responsive.

----

 ## Additional Notes